Fully Locally-Funded Public K-12 School Projects

 • The pre-construction conference can be scheduled after the Permit Fee payment is received.
 The pre-construction conference can occur once the construction contract is fully-executed.
 Benchmarks must then be met for required inspections listed in the Pre-Construction Conference Checklist including periodic and special inspections when applicable, final inspections, and year-end inspections.

-• Fully locally-funded K-12 projects for capital improvement, or alterations, additions, repair, or maintenance of heating, ventilation, and air conditioning systems or any alterations, additions, repair, or maintenance of a roof, with both a certified estimate after design completion of $750,000.00 or Less and a contract awarded on or after 10/01/22:
+• Fully locally-funded K-12 projects for capital improvement, or alterations, additions, repair, or maintenance of heating, ventilation, and air conditioning systems or any alterations, additions, repair, or maintenance of a roof, with both an estimated cost of $750,000.00 or Less and a contract awarded on or after 10/01/22:

 Special Circumstances